CALL or TEXT anytime for a safe ride home! 250.216.0369

 Of course!
 We are kid, baby and pet friendly!
 Just be sure to have the appropriate car seat or booster.

-> Does Friendly Designated Drivers have extra insurance to drive my vehicle home?
+> Does Friendly Dial-A-Driver have extra insurance to drive my vehicle home?

 Purpose: